 • Section 515 Rural Rental Housing

-Note: Some of these rentals may have another housing program stacked onto it that makes the monthly rent income-based.
+Note: Some of these rentals may have another housing subsidy stacked onto it that makes the monthly rent income-based.
 These types of affordable housing are not eligible, because they already provide income-based rent.

 Residences where HUD-VASH vouchers cannot be used in any circumstance include:

 • Penal, reformatory, medical, mental, or similar rooms in a public or private institution.

 • Any home occupied by tenants who are not part of the Section 8 household.

 • Affordable housing properties that already provide income-based rent, including: